KostasKoyias/c-util/matrix_t/README.md

 ## Insertion ##

-On regular insertion, the element will be placed in the next position available.
-In case of an empty or full matrix, a new row will be added, with all values set to 0s.

-Inserting an element on a **specified position** `(i, j)`, will result in creating `i + 1 - matrix.rows` new rows filled with 0s, in case `i >= matrix.rows`.
+Inserting an element on a **specified position** `(i, j)` where `i > matrix.rows` will result in increasing the number of rows to the smallest power of 2 `x` where `x > i`.

+For example, suppose that matrix.rows equals 16 and an insertion at (78, 3) is requested.
+Then matrix.rows is set to 128 and the appropriate space reallocation takes place.

 ## How to use it ##